Preparing to Prevent Falls

 The competent person

-- Serves as the monitor in a safety-monitoring system and is responsible for recognizing hazards that cause falls and warning workers about them.
+- Serving as the monitor in a safety-monitoring system and recognizing hazards that cause falls and warning workers about them.

-- Determines that safety nets meet minimum requirements.
+- Determining that safety nets meet minimum requirements.

-- Trains employees to recognize hazards that cause falls and to follow procedures that minimize the hazards.
+- Training employees who might be subject to falls to recognize hazards that cause falls and follow procedures that minimize fall hazards.

 The qualified person

-- Supervises design, installation, and use of horizontal lifeline systems to ensure that they can maintain a safety factor of at least two - twice the impact of a worker free-falling 6 feet.
+- Supervising the design, installation, and use of horizontal lifeline systems to ensure that they can maintain a safety factor of at least two (twice the impact of a worker free-falling 6 feet).

-- Supervises design, installation, and use of personal fall-restraint anchorages.
+- Supervising the design, installation, and use of personal fall-arrest and fall-restraint anchorages.

-On September 5, 2006, a 30-year-old construction laborer (the victim) was fatally injured when he fell through a floor opening to a concrete floor approximately 10 feet, 10 inches below.
+A construction laborer was fatally injured when he fell through a floor opening to a concrete floor approximately 10 feet below.

 The victim had spent the majority of his work shift cutting plywood sheathing and handing it up to coworkers who were sheathing the roof.
 He was working from the second floor of a